History of Rochester, New York: The Flower City

 In 1830, William A. Reynolds started his first seed business at the corner of Sophia and Buffalo Streets (now South Plymouth Avenue and West Main Street).
 This was the start of what would become the Ellwanger & Barry Nursery Co., which eventually was relocated to Mt.
 Hope Avenue, across from Mount Hope Cemetery.
 James Vick and Joseph Harris also start their own nursery businesses.
-The population in 1830 was only 9,207, but it still ranked as the 25th largest city in the United States.
+Vick used innovative mass marketing and regular customer correspondence to build one of the most respected seed companies in the United States.
+His extensive flower garden on East Avenue was a showplace and weekend destination for local residents.
+The location of the garden is now bounded by Vick Park A and Vick Park B. The population in 1830 was only 9,207, but it still ranked as the 25th largest city in the United States.
 In 1840, the population and rank were 20,191 and 19th, respectively.
 In 1842, the original aqueduct over the Genesee River was replaced with a better one slightly south of the first one.
 This latter aqueduct now supports Broad Street.

 By 1850, the population reached 36,000, making it the 21st largest city in the United States.
 Westward expansion had moved the focus of farming to the Great Plains and Rochester's importance as the center for flour milling had declined.
 Several seed companies in Rochester had grown to become the largest in the world, with Ellwanger & Barry Nursery Co. the largest.
 Rochester's nickname was changed from the Flour City to the Flower City.
 In 1850, the University of Rochester was founded in the U. S. Hotel on Buffalo St, and affiliated with the Baptist Church.
 Two four-year courses were offered.
 In 1851, due to Rochester and Monroe County's tremendous growth, a new three-story county courthouse in the Greek Revival style was constructed.
 It was built from brick manufactured at Cobb's Hill by Gideon Cobb, and cost $76,000.

-Rochester abolitionism
+Abolition movement

-Rochester takes pride today in its role as the last Underground Railroad stop for fugitive slaves before taking a boat for Canada, across Lake Ontario.
-It was the home for many years of abolitionist Frederick Douglass, a formerly enslaved African American, who in 1847 commenced publishing an abolitionist newspaper, The North Star, in Rochester.
-The paper's name refers to fugitive slaves' destination: north.
+Rochester was the home for many years of abolitionist Frederick Douglass, a formerly enslaved African American, who in 1847 commenced publishing an abolitionist newspaper, The North Star, in Rochester.
+Other prominent abolitionists in Rochester included Amy and Isaac Post and Abigail Bush.